Use Plain-text

 Plain text has been around since the dawn of time (advent of computing), and will remain accessible for an eternity (not exaggerating at all).

-I’m confident in my claim because there exists an interesting phenomenon known as The Lindy effect (or Lindy’s Law)1 that theorizes - a technology or an idea has a life-expectancy proportional to its current age.
+There exists an interesting phenomenon known as The Lindy Effect (or Lindy’s Law) that theorizes - a technology or an idea has a life-expectancy proportional to its current age.

-For example, a 20 year old piece of software will remain relevant for 20 more years in the future, whereas a technology of three years might become obsolete within the next three.
+For e.g., a 20 year old piece of software will remain relevant for 20 more years in the future, whereas a technology of three years might become obsolete within the next three.

 Why plain text?

-- Aside from longevity, plain text is independent of any platform, OS, device or any closed source ecosystem.
+• Independent of any platform, OS, device or program unlike closed source writing ecosystems.

-and more. - Use static site generators to create websites from your plain text files.
-Popular services include Hugo, Jekyll, Blot, Astro (what I use for this website as of July, 2023), etc.
+• Use static site generators to create websites from your plain text files.
+A few of the popular services include Hugo, Jekyll, and Astro - which I use for some of my websites, including this.

 Conclusion

-I have created shell scripts to take notes, write journals, log personal data, manage bookmarks, manage cheat-sheets and a lot more to simplify my workflow with plain text.
+I have several shell scripts to take notes, write journals, log data, manage bookmarks and cheat-sheets, and a lot more to simplify my workflow with plain text.